 On this tab, the composition of the municipal waste stream will be estimated based on the amount of material generated in the planning unit and the state average of the different waste materials.
 A pie chart will be generated to clearly show the composition of the waste stream and to identify key categories of the waste stream for the planning unit.

-The total tons of MSW diverted per year will be auto populated based on previous data inputs, while the amount tons diverted for each material by category should be populated by the user.
+Purple should be used for amounts The total tons of MSW diverted per year will be auto populated based on previous data inputs, while the amount tons diverted for each material by category should be populated by the user. the green cells.
+After inputting the data, a graphic will be generated to show the MSW generation and diversion of diverted waste by type of material, and a totaled number by category (e.g. paper, metal) should be put in streams in Tons. you should revise the amounts of diverted waste by category.